Munich: Fürstenrieder Straße

 Fürstenrieder Straße 134-152, Inderstorferstraße 1, Munich

-The elongated, four-story row building at Fürstenrieder Straße 134-152, whose only decoration is the raised keystones above the door arches by sculptor Fritz Schmoll gen. Eisenwerth, was completed in 1929 according to plans by architect Roderich Fick.
+The elongated, four-story row building at Fürstenrieder Straße 134-152 has the raised keystones above the door arches as its only decoration.
+These were sculpted by Fritz Schmoll gen. Eisenwerth.
+It was completed in 1929 according to plans by architect Roderich Fick.

 Housing Estate

-The complex was built as a continuation of the Friedenheim housing estate planned by Bruno Biehler, which he shielded from Fürstenrieder Straße.
+The complex was built as an extension of the Friedenheim housing estate designed by Bruno Biehler, who shielded it from Fürstenrieder Straße.

-From 1929 to 1930, a row house settlement of social housing was built between Ammersee-, Fürstenrieder-, Inderstorfer-, Käpfl- and Joergstraße, which was called Neufriedenheim or Siedlung Friedenheim.
+From 1929 to 1930, a social housing row house settlement was built between Ammersee-, Fürstenrieder-, Inderstorfer-, Käpf-, and Jörgstraße.
+This settlement was called Neufriedenheim or Siedlung Friedenheim.

-With about 400 housing units, the settlement is the smallest of the five large housing estates of the Gemeinnützige Wohnungsfürsorge A.G.
-(GEWOFAG) that were built in Munich during this period.
+With approximately 400 housing units, Neufriedenheim is the smallest of the five large housing estates built by Gemeinnützige Wohnungsfürsorge A.G.
+(GEWOFAG) in Munich during this period.

-It comprised single-family and multi-family houses in a village-like arrangement with plot gardens and local amenities such as restaurants, kindergartens and schools.
+The settlement comprised single-family and multi-family houses arranged like a village with plot gardens and local amenities, such as restaurants, kindergartens, and schools.

 Residential Complex Fürstenriederstrasse

-The row building with hipped roof by Roderich Fick shields the settlement from Fürstenrieder Straße.
-At the south end, there is a single-story store building projecting towards the street.
+The row building with a hipped roof, designed by Roderich Fick, shields the settlement from Fürstenrieder Straße.
+At the southern end is a one-story storefront projecting towards the street.

-Towards the north, the building ends in a two-story side wing on Inderstorferstraße.
+To the north, the building ends with a two-story wing on Inderstorferstraße.

-Further south, at Fürstenrieder Straße 150 to 156, there is another row building by the same architect, also built in 1929.
+Further south, between Fürstenrieder Straße 150 and 156, is another row building designed by the same architect and built in 1929.

 This building is largely identical in design.
 On the façade facing Fürstenrieder Straße are two monumental figures by Fritz Schmoll gen. Eisenwerth.